mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

    * *Description* (optional): Allows you to keep trace of the project created.

+## Fase 2 **Repository**:

-2. **Repository**: In this section, you have to choose the location and the Template of your new project:
+In this section, you have to choose the location and the Template of your new project:

    * *Git repo path* (mandatory, readonly): This is the path that specifies the location of your project on GitLab